james-york/james-york.github.io/about.md

 # Latest submissions

-## 📔 Recent Articles and Walthroughs
+## 📔 Recent Articles and Walkthroughs

 <ul>{% for post in site.posts limit: 3 %}
   {% if post.tags contains 'walkthrough' or post.tags contains 'article' %}